-This Leftover Turkey Pot Pie is the perfect easy weeknight meal to make with leftover holiday turkey and frozen veggies!
-It’s a classic comfort food meal that’s on the table in 35 minutes or less!
+Puff pastry pot pie is an easy meal to make with leftover turkey breast and frozen veggies.
+Make this classic comfort food recipe in 35 minutes or less!

 NEVER MISS A POST!
 FOLLOW ME ON:

 - Make soup!
-Substitute turkey for chicken in your favourite chicken soup recipes (or try my Slow Cooker Chicken Noodle Soup recipe!)
+Substitute leftover turkey breast for chicken in your favourite chicken soup recipes (or try my Slow Cooker Chicken Noodle Soup recipe!)

 - Make a casserole!
-Substitute turkey for chicken in your favourite easy weeknight meals that call for pre-cooked chicken breasts.
+Substitute turkey for chicken in your favourite easy weeknight meals that call for cooked chicken breast.
 My One Pot Creamy Chicken Enchilada Pasta is a great one to try!

 - Add some protein to a salad!
 Try my Classic Caesar Salad or my Greek Yogurt Caesar Salad with some sliced turkey on top!